-An enforced dress code will contribute to the CTA's academic environment.
-The guidelines will meet or exceed the CUSD guidelines.
+All CTA academic environments have a prescribed dress code.
+These guidelines will meet or exceed the CUSD guidelines.
 Hybrid schools may follow CUSD Dress Code guidelines.
 Just as dress codes address professional standards in the workplace, the CTA "prescribed" dress code promotes the purpose of academics.
 "Prescribed Dress" means that all students are expected to dress in a neat attractive fashion reflecting pride in themselves and their school.
 It is both the parents' and the child's responsibility to ensure compliance with these standards.
 Specialized/Self-Contained programs may not be required to adhere to the uniform policy.
-The CTA's mandatory dress code options are as follows:
+The CTA's prescribed dress code options are as follows: